 |

-The King Of Dragons is a side scrolling Beat'm up and is
+The King of Dragons is a side scrolling Beat'm up by Capcom

-fifteen stages.
-Five playable characters are available from the start :
+Five playable characters are available from the start of the game;

-the heavy dwarf.
-Obviously, each character has its own strengths
+As expected, each fighter has its own strengths

 and weaknesses and they can receive various upgrades throughout the game in the